sodonnell/plowbot/README.md

 # plowbot - An IRC Bot written in Perl.

 A simple IRC Bot written in Perl.
 This project was intended to have a simple channel bot for random things.
-It was more of an experiment in IRC Bot programming using Perl, but can be used as a boilerplate to creating your own custom IRC bot.
+It was more of an experiment in IRC Bot programming using Perl, but can be used as a boilerplate for creating your own custom IRC bot in perl.

 # CPAN Modules
 The install.sh assumes that you have sudo access, and Perl/CPAN installed.